 iPollingTM Results Review

 Peeriosity’s iPollingTM was recently used to understand both how companies utilize employee contact centers and the level of automation used.
 While 21% of responses indicate that one global contact center is used, the most popular response, at 38%, was to organize employee contact centers by multiple regions (for example, Americas, AsiaPac, etc.).
-At 14% of member companies centers are organized by one or more countries and not entire regions, and for 10% employee contact centers support separate business units.
-For 14% of responding companies employee contact centers are not used.
+At 14% of member companies’ centers are organized by one or more countries and not entire regions, and 10% of employee contact centers support separate business units.
+For 14% of responding companies, employee contact centers are not used.
 Here are the details:

-While every conference and consultant is actively pitching advanced technologies like chatbots and artificial intelligence, for responding companies, no one indicated that their employee contact center was highly automated with the use of leading edge technologies.
-17% indicated they were moderately automated with a strong use of advance technology, with 70% indicating they have limited amount of automation beyond what would be considered standard call center technology.
+While every conference and consultant is actively pitching advanced technologies like chatbots and artificial intelligence, for responding companies, no one indicated that their employee contact center was highly automated with the use of leading-edge technologies.
+17% indicated they were moderately automated with strong use of advanced technology, with 70% indicating they have a limited amount of automation beyond what would be considered standard call center technology.

 Here are a few of the poll comments from Peeriosity members: